ffMathy/OctoGWT/README.md

 *Powered by Selenium WebDriver technology*

 ## Introduction
 For GWT there are many test frameworks to pick from.
-One of these is [Cucumber](http://cukes.info/) (implemented in the C# world as [SpecFlow](http://www.specflow.org/)), which is good for what it's for (increasing readability of tests for standard human beings).
-However, developing tests in this system can take quite some time.
+One of these is [Cucumber](http://cukes.info/) (implemented in the C# world as [SpecFlow](http://www.specflow.org/)), which is good for what it's for (increasing readability of tests).
+However, developing tests in this system can take quite some time, and can be tiresome.

-If you think the following sample test excites you, please on below.
+Take a look at the following code sample, and let's see if it grabs your attention.
+If it does, we suggest you read the rest of this page.

 ```csharp
 [TestMethod]